 Students will be notified of the date and time for the comprehensive oral/written examinations.
 Comprehensive exams will be scheduled during the last semester of graduate work.
-No comprehensive examination will be authorized unless the student has a 3.00 average or higher.
+No comprehensive examination will be authorized unless the student has an average GPA of 3.00 or higher.